-Environment studies for the Yotin Wind Project have been on-going since May 2015 and will continue throughout the development phase, and if successful in our bid, will carry on during the construction and operation phases of the project.
-Furthermore, meetings with key stakeholders who have information and an interest in bird populations have already started, as well as public meetings to gather feedback on the project.
+Environmental studies for the Yotin Wind Project have been on-going since May 2015 and will continue throughout the development phase, and if successful in our bid, will carry on during the construction and operation phases of the project.
+Furthermore, meetings with key stakeholders who have information and an interest in bird populations have been on-going, as well as public meetings to gather feedback on the project.
 The intention is to arrive at the best possible final layout that balances technical, environmental and social considerations.

 We know that successful renewable energy projects are developed with the input and support of local communities.
 We look forward to hearing your thoughts, concerns, comments and suggestions on this project.